 This is a guest post from Jenna Emmons of DogFriendlyTravel.com.

-It seems that the further south you go in California, the warmer attitudes are towards dogs.
+It seems that the further south you go in California in the USA, the warmer attitudes are towards dogs.
 In the Southern California city of San Diego, dogs are allowed in parks, on beaches, and at most restaurants with patios.

 Note: This post contains affiliate links, which means I may receive commission if you make a purchase using the links.

 It wasn’t baseball season when Louis and I visited San Diego, but we stayed within cheering distance of Petco Park.
 The Hotel Indigo San Diego Gaslamp Quarter is located in the heart of the entertainment district.

 The rooftop bar even features a pet potty area with artificial grass.
 When the bar is closed, you can still access the pet area by contacting the front desk.
 It’s a comforting amenity for people who don’t want to wander around the city late at night.

-Dining Out in San Diego with a Dog
+Dog-Friendly Dining in San Diego

 San Diego has an average daily temperature of 64°F (just under 18°C), so it’s no surprise that many restaurants offer outdoor seating.
 One of the most popular dog-friendly San Diego restaurants is Sally’s Fish House & Bar.

 Dog-Friendly Parks & Activities in San Diego

 When visiting San Diego with a dog, be sure to visit beautiful Balboa Park.
 The 1200-acre park is home to some of San Diego’s finest museums as well as its world-class zoo.

 I noticed a lot of people with dogs coming in just to get a drink at Daniel’s Coffee after a walk.
 If you can’t get to the center on foot, try parking in one of the free lots nearby.

-Whatever you do, be sure to visit at least one of the dog-friendly San Diego beaches.
-All beaches operated by the city of San Diego allow leashed dogs before 9am and after 6pm (4pm November to March).
+Whatever you do, be sure to visit at least one of the dog-friendly beaches in San Diego.
+All beaches operated by the City of San Diego allow leashed dogs before 9am and after 6pm (4pm November to March).

 Access to off-leash beaches is just one of the things that make visiting San Diego with a dog so pleasant.

 Jenna Emmons has been traveling with dogs for nearly 15 years.
 She currently writes about her adventures with Louis Vuitton the Frenchie at DogFriendlyTravel.com.
 You can also find photos from their travels on Instagram at @dogfriendlytrav.